 Then, on the day of the interview, make small talk while your team is getting prepared.
 For on-camera interviews, you’ll probably need to set up the lighting, the sound, and the camera itself.
 Unless you’re personally involved in these steps, this is a great time to chat with the interviewee and continue to put them at ease.

 By making a point to keep the mood light, your interviewee is more likely to give natural answers, and your resulting content will be better.
+If you yourself need tips for becoming more relaxed on camera, check out our blog, “5 Tips For Becoming More Comfortable on Camera”

 2. Remind the interviewee to include context.